Why and How to Install Bar Ends On A Mountain Bike

 ● A lift for the bike during maintenance and repair

 Who would have guessed that sometimes you hang your mountain bike using bar ends?
-If you are considering using them as hooks when repairing your bike, go for durable ones.
+If you consider using them as hooks when repairing your bike, go for durable ones.
 But that is not the only role they will play.
-While at it, bar ends will keep delicate components of your bike off the ground or from getting scratched on surfaces.
-It is especially practical in bikes with carbon handles.

 Tips on choosing the best bar ends

 Presumably, you have set your eyes on a bar end before.
 But you got a little apprehensive about putting money on it.
 It could be because you wanted to learn more about these handy mountain bike accessories, or you were not sure whether you need one in the first place.
-Now that you know why mountain bikers like to install bar ends on their bikes, forget about the rumor mills.
-For example, you may have heard bar ends are no longer useful, which is a big fat lie.

 Here you can find Mountain Bike Bar Ends and check their prices.